 A Traditional IRA account is a retirement savings vehicle for individuals to save money at a tax-deferred rate.
 Contributions made into a Traditional IRA are done at a pretax rate and may be tax-deductible.
 Earned interest, capital gains, or dividend income made from the IRA funds also grow at a tax-deferred rate and are only taxed upon withdrawal.

-For 2021, the annual contribution limit is $6,000 for savers under the age of 50.
+For 2021 and 2022, the annual contribution limit is $6,000 for savers under the age of 50.
 If the account holder is over 50, they can contribute an extra $1,000, $7,000 in total contributions annually.
 This contribution limit applies across all IRA accounts.
 So, if the same individual owns multiple IRAs, then the annual limit is spread across all IRAs.

 The IRA owner can start withdrawing from their Traditional IRA starting at age 59½.
 Funds withdrawn from a traditional IRA before reaching 59½ will be subject to penalty fees and taxes.

 Are there exceptions to the early distribution penalty tax?

 Yes, there are several exceptions to this penalty tax.
 A few of the major exceptions to the early distribution penalty tax are:

 - Qualified higher-education expenses